Photo credit: Magda Ehlers on Pexels

 - To replace disposable cutlery, plates, cups etc: check out second hand stores like Goodwill to find affordable high quality reusable kitchen and food ware.

 - To replace single use plastic bags: reusable cloth bags last a long time.
-Just stick them in the laundry if they get dirty.
-Use empty bread and chip bags for your trash bags and doggie poop bags instead of plastic grocery bags.
+Many can be put in the laundry if they get dirty.

 Track your contribution